The Good, The Bad & The Ugly Of Drug Testing

-Additionally, with vehicles our initial inspection and detection involves not just using our testing equipment, but also doing visual inspections for additional dangerous items such as razor blades, needles or other sharp and or dangerous items such as pipes, tools and drug paraphernalia.
+Additionally, with vehicles our drug testing services begins with an initial inspection and detection involves not just using our testing equipment, but also doing visual inspections for additional dangerous items such as razor blades, needles or other sharp and or dangerous items such as pipes, tools and drug paraphernalia.

 When we’re done, you know your vehicle is properly checked and safe.